My Experience as a LibriVox Volunteer

 The reading and uploading process is simple as well.
-Every section must have a disclaimer in front thus “this is a Librivox recording all Librivox recordings are in the public domain.”
+Every section must have a disclaimer in front; thus, “This is a LibriVox recording.
+All LibriVox recordings are in the public domain.”
 After reading the chapter, the reader is responsible for editing the file.
-This potentially includes a few simple techniques such as noise reductions and cutting and pasting.
+This potentially includes a few simple techniques, such as noise reductions and cutting and pasting.

 LibriVox prefers you take part in a collaborative project before trying an entire book alone.
 The reasons for this are to prove a reader can carry through and finish a few chapters in a responsible manner.
 Many registered members have never finished a reading.

 Going Solo and Becoming a Book Coordinater

 When going solo, the reader launches and manages the project.
 The reader will become a book coordinator, meaning the reader is in charge of pasting the files and times in the organization box called the magic window.
-In collaborative readings, the reader pastes the link into a forum reply and the book coordinator is in charge of getting it into the magic window.
+In collaborative readings, the reader pastes the link into a forum reply, and the book coordinator is in charge of getting it into the magic window.
 To access the magic window, the first-time soloists will need to create another login password.

 A very interesting kind of reading to do is a dramatic reading.
 Every character has a different person’s voice.
 This type of work is very fun, as the readers get to work with many different people.
 Dramatic readings also give an air of reality to certain works with lots of dialogue.

-A great need at Librivox is proof listeners.
-You don’t have to have a recording software and microphone just a computer and headphones.
-The proof listener listens to every file and then posts back on the forum about mistakes if there are any.
+A great need at LibriVox is proof listeners.
+You don’t have to have recording software and a microphone, just a computer and headphones.
+The proof listener listens to every file and then posts back on the forum about mistakes, if there are any.

-My first year reading for Librivox has been a great learning experience.
-Having used Librivox audiobooks so much, I am very glad that I can return some time to the public benefit.
-I have grown to like sitting down and recording a chapter or two, it is fun to be always improving my voice and presentation.
+My first year reading for LibriVox was a great learning experience.
+Having used LibriVox audiobooks so much, I am very glad that I can return some time to the public benefit.
+I have grown to like sitting down and recording a chapter or two, and it is fun to work on improving my voice and presentation.